-If you received income from another state while you were an Indiana resident, that income must be reported on your Indiana income tax return.
+If you received income from another state while you were an Indiana resident, you must report that income on your Indiana income tax return.
 You may be able to take a credit for taxes paid to another state.
 If you had income from another state and had to pay taxes to that state, read the following instructions carefully.

-If you were an Indiana resident during part or all of 2004 and had income from any of the states listed in Group A below, you should first find out what the other state's rules are concerning the taxation of your income.
+If you were an Indiana resident during part or all of 2005 and had income from any of the states listed in Group A below, you should first find out what the other states' rules are concerning the taxation of your income.

+0 dit taken on resident ret · ·

 Alabama Maine New York

 Arkansas Maryland North Carolina

 Colorado Massachusetts North Dakota

 Connecticut Minnesota Oklahoma

 Delaware Mississippi Rhode Island

 Georgia Missouri South Carolina

 Hawaii Montana Tennessee

 Idaho Nebraska Utah

 Illinois New Hampshire Vermont

 Iowa New Jersey Virginia

 Kansas New Mexico West Virginia

-Louisiana -
+Louisiana